 - To build life-skills, group bonds, and learn about higher education.

 Living on Campus

-For six weeks during the summer, first-year students, “SYLAPers,” resided for free in the residence halls at the University of Utah.
-In addition to housing, SYLAPers were given a free meal plan that provides them with 19 meals per week at the dining hall.
+For six weeks during the summer, first-year students, “SYLAPers,” lived in the residence halls at the University of Utah.
+In addition to housing, SYLAPers were given a meal plan that provides them with 19 meals per week at the dining hall.

-There are usually two Residential Advisors (RAs) who supervised the students.
+Usually, two Residential Advisors (RAs) supervised the students.
 The Residential Advisors supervised activities designed to broaden the SYLAPers’ life experiences and increase confidence.
 Past activities include team sports; a ropes course; exploration of the local urban and rural environments; Shoshoni cultural activities such as beading, basket making, and playing handgame; college preparation meetings; and overall wellness, alcohol and drug awareness workshops.

 Each week, one or two Shoshone elders or fluent Shoshoni speakers were invited to help with teaching the Shoshoni course, as well as, in aiding the students with the various projects.